 A well balanced pond with aquatic plants, fish and filtration system rarely will have this problem but when you have tried everything else, or you do not have an ecosystem pond and you want to be able to see your fish again and clear up the green water, the UV Light Clarifiers/ Sterilizers are the way to go.

+We have all your pond algae or green water solutions in Rochester, Monroe County, NY!
 You ask some people and they say they are bad, you ask others and they say that they are good.
 Who is right?
 The truth is they are both right.

 The general conception is that they do the same thing but this is far from the truth.
 Technically, UV clarifiers and UV sterilizers are the same thing in that they both contain all of the same parts, but where they differ is what they are used for.